bbauska/W3Cx-3of5/README.md

 <h4>Example #1: read metadata of the first selected file</h4>

-[Here is a complete example on JSBin](https://jsbin.com/terocu/edit?html,output) that uses the code above to get details about the first selected file.
+<a href="https://jsbin.com/terocu/edit?html,output">Here is a complete
+example on JSBin</a> that uses the code above to get details about the first selected file.
 Please try it below on your browser (click on the button and choose one file):

 <h4>Select one or more files:</h4>